yousefelassal/quote-cron/README.md

 > We should all be thankful for those people who rekindle the inner spirit.

 > History is written by the victors.

+> Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing.